chizzletaz/MSP2-TriviaQuiz/Test.md

 In order to get the Session Token before fetching the questions, the window.onload should load the getToken function first.
 So the fetchQuestions function is put inside the getToken function.

 This works, but now every time a new level is reached, a new session token is retrieved.
-This could still give the same questions, because the condition that the same question is not used is valid per token.
+This could still give the same questions, because the condition that the same question is not used is only valid per token.

 Idea: Get the token on loading the index.html page and set to localStorage.
 This works.
 However, everytime the user goes to the home page, a new Session Token is retrieved.

 According to the API documentation, a session token is deleted (i.e. unusable) after 6 hours.
 IDEA:Check the time stamp of the token: if it is older than 6 hours; get a new token.
 Else use the token in localStorage.
-Using and modifying the localStorage example with timestamp [Credit:dotspencer](https://gist.github.com/dotspencer/a99e004a31cbd93fa8f7828bece58708), I added the a timestamp to the token and saved it as an object to localStorage.
+Using and modifying the localStorage example with timestamp [Credit:dotspencer](https://gist.github.com/dotspencer/a99e004a31cbd93fa8f7828bece58708).
+I've added a timestamp to the token and saved it as an object to localStorage.
 In the game.js the token is retrieved to be used in the game.

 Issue: the first time there is no key in localStorage, this gives an error.
-So I made a function for checking the token and invoking this function on window.onload.
+Fix: I created a function that check wether there is a token and invoking this function on window.onload.